What If I Don't Receive A 6% DPI In My Notice Of Assessment But I Want To Sue My Employer For My Work Injuries?

-Time Limits For Seeking Review In Common Law Claims
+Are There Time Limits For Seeking Review In Common Law Claims?

 If you wish to have your Degree of Permanent Impairment stipulated in your Notice of Assessment reviewed, you need to seek such review within 20 business days of receiving the Notice of Assessment.